Night vision: Active illumination

 USMC M3 Sniperscope assembled on a M3 Carbine.
 Introduced during the Korean War, it was an early active infrared night vision equipment powered by a large 12 volt battery that was carried in a rubberized canvas backpack.

 An M60 tank with an infrared searchlight mounted on the cannon.

 Active illumination couples imaging intensification technology with an active source of illumination in the near infrared (NIR) or shortwave infrared (SWIR) band.
 Examples of such technologies include low light cameras.

 Active infrared night-vision combines infrared illumination of spectral range 700–1,000 nm (just over the visible spectrum of the human eye) with sensors or CCD cameras sensitive to this light.
-The resulting scene, which is apparently dark to a human observer, appears as a monochrome image on a normal display device.
+The resulting scene, appears as a monochrome image on a normal display device.
 Because active infrared night-vision systems can incorporate illuminators that produce high levels of infrared light, the resulting images are typically higher resolution than other night-vision technologies.
 Active infrared night vision is now commonly found in commercial, residential and government security applications, where it enables effective night time imaging under low-light conditions.
 However, since active infrared light can be detected by night-vision goggles, there can be a risk of giving away position in tactical military operations.

 Laser range gated imaging is another form of active night vision which utilizes a high powered pulsed light source for illumination and imaging.
 Range gating is a technique which controls the laser pulses in conjunction with the shutter speed of the camera's detectors.
 Gated imaging technology can be divided into single shot, where the detector captures the image from a single light pulse, and multi-shot, where the detector integrates the light pulses from multiple shots to form an image.
 One of the key advantages of this technique is the ability to perform target recognition rather than mere detection, as is the case with thermal imaging.